baileydunning/campsights/README.md

 - **Description:** Returns a list of all campsites.
 - **Response:**
   - Status: `200 OK`
-  - Body: Array of campsite objects
+  - Body: Array of campsite objects with weather and elevation data attached
     ```json
     [
       {